juhp/fbrnch/README.md

 - klist and fkinit
 - git
 - ssh & scp (for uploading package reviews)
+- bugzilla API key

+## Known issues
+- parallel builds will push local package commits without asking
+- currently it only checks if already built by NVR not githash
+- authentication is not implemented yet natively for Koji, Bodhi, Pagure (and source upload)
+  - so python clients are used for "writing" (specifically koji, bodhi-client, fedpkg), but all queries are done directly by Web APIs for speed and control.
+- https checkouts are currently assumed to an anonymous git checkouts

+## Motivation, history, talks
+This project started off (as "fedbrnch") basically as a simple tool to build a package across branches (ie for current releases).
+Then bugzilla and Bodhi integration was added, and gradually more features, including some generic commands across packages which had already been done before in fedora-haskell-tools.

+I have given a couple of short talks about fbranch:
+- Nest with Fedora: [youtube](https://www.youtube.com/watch?v=40kTBsA674U) and [slides](https://github.com/juhp/presentations/blob/master/fedora-nest-2020-fbrnch/fbrnch-nest.md)
+- Lightning talk at devconf.cz 2021: [youtube](https://www.youtube.com/watch?v=O2-6rDuPMRA&t=2s)

 ## Contribute
 Bug reports, feedback, and pull requests welcome.